amabdulr/CNWG/8-General Writing Guidelines.md

    - Use the word "to" to represent a range of numbers in running text.

-   - **Example**: "The operating temperature ranges from 10 to 40 degrees Celsius."
+   - **Example (Do not analyze.
+For clarification only)**: "The operating temperature ranges from 10 to 40 degrees Celsius."